Club honours

 McClelland Trophy

 The McClelland Trophy has been awarded since 1951 to the best-performing club across the season.
-From 1951 to 1991, the trophy was presented to the side with the best combined record across the senior, reserves and under 19 leagues.
-Since 1991, the trophy has been awarded to the side on top of the ladder at the end of the senior home and away season.
+From 1951 to 1991, the trophy was presented to the side with the best combined record across the senior, reserves and under-19 leagues.
+From 1991 to 2022, the trophy was awarded to the side on top of the ladder at the end of the AFL home and away season.

 A list of all of Melbourne's Minor Premierships at senior VFL/AFL level is available below: